Losses

 ScaleTensor

-Update an existing scalar maintaining original dimensions.
+Update an existing scaler maintaining original dimensions.

 Parameters:

-• scalar (torch.Tensor) – New scalar tensor
+• scaler (torch.Tensor) – New scaler tensor

-scale(x: Tensor, subset_indices: tuple[int, ...] | None = None, *, without_scalars: list[str] | list[int] | None = None) Tensor
+scale(x: Tensor, subset_indices: tuple[int, ...] | None = None, *, without_scalers: list[str] | list[int] | None = None, grid_shard_slice: slice | None = None) Tensor

 Scale a tensor by the variable_scaling.